top of page

 Bio

 Asad Ali Zulfiqar (b.
-1995, Karachi) is a new media artist with an interdisciplinary practice that spans text, image, sound, installation, performance, and pedagogy, exploring ways of finding compassion for ourselves and others as a response to the prevailing political climate.
+1995, Karachi) is a new media artist with an interdisciplinary practice that spans text, image, sound, installation, performance, and pedagogy, exploring ways of finding compassion as a response to the prevailing political climate.
 Their work revolves around belonging (or not belonging), to our communities, lineages, built and natural environments, languages, mazhab and khud/a.
 Their writing praxes seek to uphold the transient nature of identity and open up time.

 With multiple international grant-awards under their belt, their works have been showcased in Pakistan, India, Sri Lanka, Singapore, Australia, Switzerland, Myanmar, the US and the UK.
 They hold a BA in Communication & Design from the Habib University, and are a 200-hour certified yoga teacher.